 Net Assets (excluding the value of your actual residence and up to two acres of land) may not exceed $150,000.
 Requirement are similar to those for the Senior Exemption.

-Net Income cannot exceed $48,240 per year if single, or $64,960 married.
+Net Income cannot exceed $48,600 per year if single, or $65,800 married for 2019 applications.
 Requirement are similar to those for the Senior Exemption.